jkranyak/ai-case-study/README.md

 * **Tempus**

-* Tempus was founded in August of 2015 by Eric Lefkofsky, after his wife was diagnosed with Breast Cancer. <sup>7</sup>
+* Tempus was founded in August of 2015 by Eric Lefkofsky (founder of Groupon), after his wife was diagnosed with Breast Cancer. <sup>7</sup>

 * The company has raised over[ $1.3 billion]([url](https://news.crunchbase.com/health-wellness-biotech/biotech-drug-development-venture-funding-tempus/#:~:text=Biotech%20upstart%20Tempus%20announced%20on,debt%20financing%20from%20Ares%20Management.)), per Crunchbase.
 Recently Tempus raised $275 million through equity from previous investors and debt financing from Ares   Management.

 ## Business Activities

 * According to the [Tempus website](https://www.tempus.com/radiology/), "AI-enabled solutions that provide advanced insights based on radiology images
   We build solutions that generate actionable insights from radiology images to help providers make more informed diagnostic and treatment decisions."<sup>6</sup>
   Tempus started as a company involved in AI genomics, and has been slowly moving into other areas of generative medical AI.
+This report is focused on thier newest venture into generative AI in the **Radiology** Field

 * Radiologists in the United States alone number around 50,000<sup>4</sup>.
 They are in the top 10 highest paid doctors annually in our country<sup>5</sup>, and are rececently becoming subjected to burnout due to overloads, which can be mitigated by AI implemetation.<sup>1</sup>